TRAVEL TIP: English food

 • Prime 8oz Sirloin & Fillet Steaks, aged for 21 days served with baked Balsamic Tomato, Mushroom Compote & French Fries

-Not to mention sunday roast or Sunday carvery, a roast in gravy (dark sauce) with vegetables and potatoes of all kinds, and an usually very tough and tasteless Yorkshire pudding.
-Attention: Often on Sundays there is nothing else, especially at noon!
+Don’t forget Sunday roast or Sunday carvery which is common everywhere on Sundays.
+This is a roast in gravy with vegetables and potatoes of all kinds, and a usually very tough and tasteless Yorkshire pudding.
+Be aware that on Sundays there is often nothing else, especially at noon!

 Vegetarian: